doomvox/raku-study/notes/talks/raku_new_year/c-raku_syntax_vs_perl.md

         %fried<eggs> = 2;
         ```

-2.  you can have names sans sigils
+2.  you can also have names sans sigils (not done often)